Maverik Stadium: Renaming Romney Stadium

 On April 11, 2015, the stadium was officially renamed Merlin Olsen Field at Maverik Stadium in conjunction with a corporate sponsorship from the Intermountain West-located chain of convenience stores.
 The partnership was hailed as a catalyst for the stadium renovation which was said would commence immediately with the demolition of the west side press box and a section of the west side seating.
 The partnership with Utah State and Maverik is a multi-year agreement, which includes top-tier advertising rights and prominent signage on the exterior and interior of the stadium.
 Additionally, the venue features a Maverik concession outlet that sells a number of Maverik proprietary food products.

 Regarding the renaming, Coach Dick Romney's grandson, Richard Romney, stated that renaming Romney Stadium was bittersweet, but that the Romney family realizes that to be competitive and relevant in today's sports world, the team needs to have strong financial backing.
 Richard also stated, "What Grandpa accomplished at Utah State will never be duplicated in today's society.
 We know his name will remain prominent and continue to have a strong legacy at Utah State.
 His story will not be forgotten."
 Romney served Utah State for 41 years, coaching 4 sports and serving as athletic director.
 He was inducted into the Collegiate Football Hall of Fame in 1954.
-(His personal athletic accomplishments included playing on the AAU Championship Basketball Team In 1916, then scoring a touchdown in the 1918 Rose Bowl.)
+His personal athletic accomplishments included playing on the AAU Championship basketball team in 1916, and scoring a touchdown in the 1918 Rose Bowl.

+On August 31, 2026, the university announced that the venue would be renamed to Jim Laub Family Stadium in honor of longtime program boosters Jim and Carol Laub.
+The change is to take effect on January 1, 2027.

 Changes to the stadium complex

 Stadium renovation

 In December 2014, a $1 million donation toward stadium renovation was announced.
-The donation was made by Utah State University alumnus and former President of Nike, Inc. Charlie Denson and his wife Trina.
-On the west side of the stadium, a new four-story premium seating and press box structure was built to include a state-of-the-art media and game operations area, 24 luxury suites, 24 loge boxes, over 700 covered club seats and a premium club area that also hosts a student-athlete training table.
+The donation was made by Utah State University alumnus and former President of Nike, Inc., Charlie Denson, and his wife, Trina.
+On the west side of the stadium, a new four-story premium seating and press box structure was built to include a state-of-the-art media and game operations area, 24 luxury suites, 24 loge boxes, over 700 covered club seats, and a premium club area that also hosts a student-athlete training table.
 Major concourse work included significantly increased restrooms, upgraded concessions, and an enlarged concourse for better pedestrian traffic flow.
 Improvements on the east included additional seating and restroom facilities.
-The renovation also saw new video boards added to both ends of the stadium, along with a new public address system.
+The renovation also added new video boards at both ends of the stadium, along with a new public address system.
 These renovations were debuted for the home opener against Weber State on September 1, 2016.
 Additional expansion of Maverik Stadium's seating capacity is also planned for the future.